 A majority of Americans falsely believe that their medical insurance will pay for long-term care.
 (U.S. Department of Health and Human Services)

 The cost of Long Term Care may range from $29,640 per year for in-home care to more than $94,170 per year for convalescent care.
 (John Hancock, Long-Term Care Cost of Care Survey)

 Long‑term care includes medical, social and/or personal-care services required by a person with a chronic illness or disability over a long period.
 Designed to help seniors maintain independence, these services may be provided in the home, community, alternate living facilities, or nursing home.

-Greenhaven Marketing offers traditional Long Term Care Insurance from; Genworth, Mutual of Omaha, and Transamerica.
+Greenhaven Marketing offers traditional Long Term Care Insurance from Mutual of Omaha.
 We also offer alternative Long Term Care coverage with a life insurance policy through Nationwide and Minnesota Life / Securian Life.

 Have questions about Long Term Care?